niazstat/BD_2024_Election_Data_Analysis/README.md

-# Bangladesh National Election Data Analysis
+# Bangladesh National Election (Held in 2024,January) Data Analysis
 **End-to-End Data Engineering & Analytics Project**

 A portfolio-ready data engineering project that collects, processes, models, and analyzes national election results published by the Election Commission of Bangladesh.